Category:

 Luckily, these are the kinds of tasks that contract automation is quietly taking over.

-As legal tech professor Gabe Teninbaum puts it, tools powered by AI are already starting to handle the routine tasks, like drafting, reviewing, and even negotiation, so legal teams can focus on the parts that require legal judgment.
+As legal tech professor Gabe Teninbaum puts it, tools powered by AI are already starting to handle the routine tasks, like drafting, reviewing, and even negotiation.
+With all these background tasks handled, legal teams can focus on the parts that truly require legal judgment.

 This shift is what contract automation is really about.
 Here's what that looks like in practice, how it works behind the scenes, and which tools are actually worth your time.